Origins of the name

 Rubin, as Justice of the Peace, is known to have presided at the marriage of several of his children Rubin died on Sep.
 15, 1830 at Franklin County Ohio.
 Anna died 17 Sep 1835 at Columbus, Ohio.
 These were my 4th great grandparents.

 I had Rubin's wife as Hannah Rood until correct information was supplied by Laura Certer-Wasielewski about March 18, 2015.
-Hannah may have been born about the right time but probably died a child of about 6 years.
+Hannah may have been born about the right time but probably died a child of about 2 years.
 However, "Rubin's sister, Anne Carpenter married Moses Rood so technical they are still in the family."
-(L C-W) We will create a Stacy Family page shortly.
-This new information also explains the middle name of Cyrus Stacy Carpenter.
+(L C-W) This new information also explains the middle name of Cyrus Stacy Carpenter.

 Cyrus Stacy Carpenter (1798-1868) & Eliza S. Hunt